Piezoelectric Soft Robot Inchworm Motion by Tuning Ground Friction through Robot Shape: Quasi-Static Modeling and Experimental Validation: Summary

 \subsection{Bending mechanism of the actuator}

-A single actuator consists of three layers: the top layer is a layer of PZT material, the middle layer is bonding epoxy, and the bottom layer is a substrate.
-This section talks about the bending mechanism of such an actuator and its design optimization.
+A single actuator consists of three layers: the top layer is a PZT device, the middle layer is bonding epoxy, and the bottom layer is a steel substrate.
+This section describes the bending mechanism of such an actuator and its design optimization.

-Fig. \ref{fig:trimorph:cross-section} shows the cross-section view of the trimorph structure, with PZT thickness $h_{1}$, bonding epoxy thickness $h_{2}$, and substrate thickness $h_{3}$.
+Fig. \ref{fig:trimorph:cross-section} shows the cross-section view of the trilayer structure of an actuator, with PZT thickness $h_{1}$, bonding epoxy thickness $h_{2}$, and substrate thickness $h_{3}$.
 When voltage is applied, the PZT tends to extend, but the substrate tends not to.
-The fighting between them would result in bending for the whole structure.
+The result is that the whole structure bends concave down.
 The bending curvature is, referenced w.r.t. the neutral axis \cite{Weinberg1999}:

-where $\alpha=d_{31,1}/d_{\text{pitch}}$, $d_{31,1}$ is the piezoelectric constant of the 1st layer, $d_{\text{pitch}}$ is the distance between the neighboring electrodes. $z_{i}(i=$1, 2, 3) is the position of the centerline for each layer w.r.t. the neutral axis, $E_{i}$ is Young's modulus for i-th layer,, $\epsilon_{1}$ is the magnitude of the electric field in the layer inducing piezoelectricity, $EI$ is the flexural rigidity per unit width of the whole structure, $\alpha$ is the free-standing voltage expansion coefficient, $V$ is the applied voltage, and $\gamma$ is the bending curvature per unit voltage.
+where $\alpha$ is the free-standing strain per Volt of the 1st layer. $z_{i}(i=$1, 2, 3) is the position of the central axis for each layer w.r.t. the neutral axis, $E_{i}$ is Young's modulus for i-th layer, $EI$ is the flexural rigidity per unit width of the whole structure, $\alpha$ is the free-standing voltage expansion coefficient, $V$ is the applied voltage, and $\gamma$ is the bending curvature per unit voltage.
 We would have:

-where
+where:

-And the position of the neutral axis will be:
+and the position of the neutral axis is: